isalkovic/cp4i-mq-samples/14-was/README.md

 ### Download MQ Resource adapter
 https://www.ibm.com/support/pages/obtaining-ibm-mq-resource-adapter-websphere-application-server-liberty-profile

+The WebSphere MQ Resource Adapter can be downloaded from Fix Central.
+To locate the latest version that is available for download, enter the phrase "Resource Adapter" in the Text Search box.
+The name of the file to be downloaded will be in the format of <V.R.M.F>-WS-MQ-Java-InstallRA.jar.
+From version IBM MQ v9 this format is <V.R.M.F>-IBM-MQ-Java-InstallRA.jar

+To start the installation, issue the following command from the directory to which you downloaded the file.
+Note that this command requires a Java™ Runtime Environment to be installed on your machine and added to the system path: java -jar <V.R.M.F>-WS-MQ-Java-InstallRA.jar

+Within the selected directory a new directory 'wmq' will be created.
+Inside the 'wmq' directory, the following files are installed: wmq.jmsra.ivt.ear wmq.jmsra.rar
+The wmq.jmsra.ivt.ear is the installation verification test program.
+The wmq.jmsra.rar is the WebSphere MQ Resource Adapter RAR file.

 Documentation on adapter:
 https://www.ibm.com/docs/en/ibm-mq/9.3?topic=adapter-liberty-mq-resource
 - The IBM MQ 9.0 resource adapter can be used with wmqJmsClient-2.0 feature only.